zaphosting/docs/docs/vserver-linux-plesk.md

 [](https://user-images.githubusercontent.com/61839701/166189693-2a36e8af-2cd9-4c50-9788-cfc236433479.png)

 Now the own domain can be entered.
 Also an IP as well as a user name and password for the web space of the domain must be defined.
-If the subdoimain "www" is already entered in the DNS of the domain, an SSL certificate from Lets Encrypt can be created directly.
+If the subdoimain "www" is already entered in the DNS of the domain, an SSL certificate from Let's Encrypt can be created directly.
 This option can be selected, after entering a mail address, it is confirmed on the blue "OK" button.

 [](https://user-images.githubusercontent.com/61839701/166189713-a3a201c3-c4ad-4c57-a8d3-3dab31316a43.png)